LivingWorld: Interactive 4D World Generation with Environmental Dynamics

-During rendering, both forward and backward trajectories contribute to the final scene representation.
-To smoothly transition between them, we modulate their opacities using a time-dependent blending weight $w(t)\in[0,1]$ with a linear schedule $w(t)=t/T$:

-This complementary opacity weighting gradually shifts the dominant contribution from the forward trajectory to the backward trajectory over time.
-As a result, the scene smoothly returns to its initial configuration while maintaining stable volumetric compositing during rendering.
+The opacity scheduler gradually shifts the dominant contribution from the forward trajectory to the backward trajectory, allowing the scene to smoothly return to its initial configuration while maintaining stable volumetric rendering.
+Together, bidirectional propagation and the opacity scheduler preserve spatial coverage of the Gaussian distribution while improving temporal stability during rendering.
+A complete summary of the iterative pipeline is provided in Algorithm~1 of the Supplementary Material \ref{sec: Algorithms_1}.